-I’m not sure what happens in the time when a child is an adorable 9-month old baby who cheerily eats everything you give him and then turns into a finicky toddler who has narrowed down his diet to chicken nuggets and Cheerios.
+I’m not sure what happens in the time when a child is an adorable 9-month old baby who cheerily eats everything you give him and then turns into a finicky child who has narrowed down his diet to chicken nuggets and Cheerios.

 I’m sure many-a-mom has said, ‘He was such a good eater as a baby!
 I don’t know what happened!”
 Me either, sister.

-It is a daily struggle to get nutritious food into the mouths and down to the bellies of my two-year-old twin boys.
+It is a daily struggle to get nutritious food into the mouths and down to the bellies of my twin boys.
 The importance of this became ever so clear this winter when one of my sons was sick probably – six times?
 I lost count.
 And, on top of that, he has been complaining too often that his tummy hurts.

 Since 80% of our immune systems is derived from gut health and what we eat largely contributes to that, I knew I needed to up my game in the nutrition department.
 It was too important to just let him be picky.